Maryland Mesothelioma Verdicts and Settlements

 In April 2010, a Baltimore City jury returned a $15 million verdict in Dixon v.
 Ford Motor Company, with $5 million to the estate of Joan Dixon and $10 million to her husband Bernard and four daughters.
 Joan Dixon was diagnosed with mesothelioma in March 2008 and died in February 2009 at age 68.
 Her exposure came from washing asbestos-dusted clothes after her husband’s 1960s and 1970s part-time Ford brake work.

 Maryland’s non-economic damages cap reduced the total judgment to approximately $6 million.
 The Maryland Court of Special Appeals reversed the verdict in 2012, but the Court of Appeals of Maryland reversed COSA and reinstated the verdict in 2013 (Dixon v.
 Ford Motor Co., 433 Md.
 137).
-The Court of Appeals adopted a substantial-factor causation standard, holding that expert testimony from Dr. Laura Welch on the frequency, intensity, and proximity of asbestos exposure supported the jury’s finding that Ford’s product was a substantial contributing factor.
-The opinion explicitly rejected the “any exposure” theory in favor of the substantial-factor analysis.
+The Court of Appeals held that the trial court did not abuse its discretion in admitting expert testimony from Dr. Laura Welch that “every exposure to asbestos is a substantial contributing cause” of mesothelioma.
+Read in the context of her full testimony on the frequency, intensity, and proximity of exposure, that opinion supported the jury’s finding that Ford’s product was a substantial contributing factor.

 Sparrows Point and Shipyard Cases